MogwaiL/Public/README.md

 We also wanted to have some fun with the R programming language.
 Most analysis and graphics have been produced in R.

-The most current R Notebook can be viewed <a href= "https://mogwail.github.io/LiverpoolFCvManchesterCityFC.html">here<a/>
+The most current R Notebook can be viewed <a href= "https://mogwail.github.io/LiverpoolFCvManchesterCityFC.html">here<a/> Data and other files are freely available on github in this repository: https://github.com/MogwaiL/mogwail.github.io

 We decided to look at transfer data from 2008 until present.
 This is a slightly arbitrary period but our reasoning was; 2008 was the year Manchester City was bought by Abu Dhabi United Group Investment and Development Limited, bringing new investment to the club.
 It was also the year that Vincent Kompany was bought from Hamburg for £7 Million (which we shall see was some bargain); Mr. Kompany is the current captain of Manchester City.